 Intercollegiate Athletics

-Peninsula College offers men’s and women’s varsity basketball, men’s and women’s varsity soccer, and coed varsity esports.
-The Peninsula College Pirates play in the Northwest Athletic Conference (NWAC) for basketball and soccer and in the National Junior College Athletics Association (NJCAA) in esports.
+Peninsula College offers men’s and women’s varsity basketball and men’s and women’s varsity soccer.
+The Pirates play in the Northwest Athletic Conference (NWAC).
 Prospective players are encouraged to contact the respective coach.
 See the directory at gopcpirates.com.